Large Language Models as an Indirect Reasoner: Contrapositive and Contradiction for Automated Reasoning: Introduction

 \section{Introduction}

-Recently, pre-trained Large Language Models (LLMs) \cite{wang2022self, brown2020language, chowdhery2023palm} have shown great success in various tasks related to language comprehension \cite{touvron2023llama,heilbron2022hierarchy}, content generation \cite{liu2023use, agossah2023llm}, and logical reasoning \cite{kojima2022large, wei2022chain} due to their remarkable ability to infer from the context in zero-shot or few-shot way.
-This allows the LLMs to generalize well to unseen tasks.
-Among all the abilities, reasoning ability is perhaps one of the most important aspects for determining the performance of LLMs.
-To this end, \cite{wei2022chain} proposed Chain-of-Thought (CoT) prompting to encourage LLMs to explain their reasoning processes by appending some intermediate steps required to reach the answer in the prompt, and this explanation of the reasoning process often leads to improved results.
-Besides CoT, there are other approaches using prompts to help elicit the reasoning ability of LLMs to better solve the reasoning problems, such as Self-Consistency \cite{wang2022self} and Least-to-Most \cite{zhou2022least}.
+Recently, pre-trained Large Language Models (LLMs)~\cite{wang2022self,chowdhery2023palm,dubey2024llama} have shown great success in various tasks related to language comprehension~\cite{touvron2023llama,nam2024using}, content generation~\cite{agossah2023llm,liu2023use,dai2024neural}, and logical reasoning~\cite{kojima2022large,wei2022chain,dubey2024llama} due to their remarkable ability to infer from the context in zero-shot or few-shot way.
+To enhance the reasoning ability of LLMs, CoT~\cite{wei2022chain} encourages LLMs to explain their reasoning processes by appending some intermediate steps required to reach the answer in the prompt.
+Besides CoT, there are other approaches using prompts to help elicit the reasoning ability of LLMs to better solve the reasoning problems, such as Self-Consistency~\cite{wang2022self} and Least-to-Most~\cite{zhou2022least}.

-Note that all the above mentioned methods follow the Direct Reasoning (DR) framework, which builds logical chains from given facts to the final result.
-However, many problems can hardly be proven or reasoned via direct reasoning, as shown in Figure~\ref{fig:fig1}.
-Therefore, when encountering a problem that is difficult to reach a conclusion through direct reasoning, a question arises: whether it is possible to solve the problem by performing indirect reasoning that is logically equivalent to direct reasoning, just like the human thinking process.
+Note that most of the above mentioned methods simply perform Direct Reasoning (DR), which involves constructing logical chains from premises to the final result.
+However, many problems can hardly be proven or reasoned via DR. Therefore, when encountering a problem that is difficult to reach a conclusion through DR, a question arises: \textit{whether it is possible to solve the problem by performing other reasoning strategies, such as Indirect Reasoning (IR) that is logically equivalent to DR?} IR, including contrapositive and contradiction in this paper, is logically equivalent to DR, and they have been well defined in the science of logic~\cite{jourdan2016analysis}.

-In light of above analysis, we aim to provide new chains of utilizing Indirect Reasoning (IR) to overcome the limitations of direct reasoning which enable an alternative effective reasoning process for practical problems.
-To be specific, this paper introduces the principle of indirect reasoning based on the equivalence of logic, including contrapositive and contradiction which have been well defined in the science of logic \cite{jourdan2016analysis}.
-The former rests on the fact that $p\rightarrow q$ and its contrapositive $\neg q\rightarrow \neg p$ are two logically equivalent statements.
-The latter corresponds to proof-by-contradiction, which assumes that the statement $p\rightarrow q$ to be false and one needs to show that such an assumption leads to a contradiction.
-It is important to note that proof-by-contradiction assumes the entire statement to be false, not just the conclusion.